top of page

 Encourage them to maintain a journal of their observations, noting the colors, sounds, and activities of birds.
 This activity helps kids appreciate the vital role birds play in pollination and pest control.

-Spring Nature Crafts
+Creative Nature Crafts

 Use the beauty of spring to inspire creativity through nature crafts.
 Collect materials during outdoor adventures, like: